-What deployment goals do you set for yourself?
+What deployment goals do you set for yourself throughout military life?

-A deployment can bring a lot of change for a military spouse: maybe a new job, or new home.
+Military life can bring a lot of change for a military spouse: frequent moves, deployments, maybe a new job.
 There could be a new baby too!
-Life may be different during deployment, but it is also an opportunity to make small changes that will help you reach bigger goals.
+Life may be different during various stages of military life, but it is also an opportunity to make small changes that will help you reach bigger goals.

 Following the S.M.A.R.T. system means you are more likely to achieve your goals!
 Setting S.M.A.R.T goals means goals that are Specific, Measurable, Achievable, Rewarding, and Time-based. (because don’t we all just love acronyms? )